jjmarre/jjmarre.github.io/README.md

       { type: 'p', text: "Imports look like a 'subtraction' but eliminating imports doesn't raise GDP.
 If $10B of iPhones never arrive, both C and M drop by $10B — GDP unchanged. <b>Imports aren't bad for GDP; the formula just nets them out.</b> This is a classic trick question." }, { type: 'h3', text: "Problems with GDP (your assignment territory)" }, { type: 'card', accent: 'r', html: "<ul><li><b>Underground economy</b> not counted (10–20% in US, 41% in Latin America)</li><li><b>Nonpriced production</b> not counted (housework, volunteering, free YouTube)</li><li><b>Bads</b> not subtracted (pollution, crime)</li><li><b>Health/longevity</b> not counted (a year of life valued ~$150k)</li><li>Doesn't show <b>distribution</b> — averages hide inequality</li></ul>" }, { type: 'p', html: "<i class='friendly'>This is exactly what your Hurricane Harvey assignment was about — rebuilding gets counted but the lost lives, displaced families, and destroyed assets don't get subtracted.
-GDP can rise during disasters and that's the metric's failure, not a real benefit.</i>" }
+GDP can rise during disasters and that's the metric's failure, not a real benefit.</i>" }, { type: 'h3', text: "GDP per Capita & Converting Nominal → Real" }, { type: 'formula', text: "GDP per capita = GDP / Population", note: "Best rough measure of average living standard" }, { type: 'p', html: "To <b>convert nominal GDP into real GDP</b>, divide nominal by the deflator (then multiply by 100):" }, { type: 'formula', text: "Real GDP = Nominal GDP ÷ (Deflator / 100)", note: "Equivalent: Real = Nominal × 100 / Deflator" }, { type: 'p', html: "Example: Nominal GDP = $25T, Deflator = 125.
+Real GDP = 25 / 1.25 = $20T.
+(Prices are 25% higher than the base year, so real output is lower than nominal.)" }, { type: 'h3', text: "GDP and Business Cycles" }, { type: 'p', html: "<b>Business cycles / business fluctuations</b> = the ups and downs of real GDP around its long-term trend. <b>Booms</b> = above-trend growth. <b>Recessions</b> = significant, widespread declines (NBER officially calls them in the US).
+The popular '2 quarters of negative growth' rule is shorthand, NOT the official definition." }, { type: 'p', html: "Note that quarterly GDP estimates get revised — sometimes years later.
+This makes GDP a slow signal for spotting recessions in real time." }
     ],
     flashcards: [
-      { term: "GDP", def: "Market value of all finished goods and services produced within a country in a year." }, { term: "Nominal GDP", def: "GDP at current-year prices (mixes price changes and quantity changes)." }, { term: "Real GDP", def: "GDP at constant base-year prices (strips out inflation)." }, { term: "GDP Deflator", def: "(Nominal/Real) × 100.
-A price index covering all GDP components." }, { term: "Intermediate good", def: "Sold to firms for processing into a final good.
-NOT counted directly (avoid double-counting)." }, { term: "Investment (I)", def: "Purchase of new capital — tools, plant, equipment.
-Includes new homes and inventory changes." }, { term: "Transfer payments", def: "Government cash to citizens (Social Security, welfare).
-NOT in G — would double-count." }, { term: "Net Exports (NX)", def: "Exports minus Imports (X − M)." }, { term: "Recession", def: "Significant, widespread decline in real GDP, income, employment, and sales lasting more than a few months.
-NBER calls them." }, { term: "GNP vs GDP", def: "GNP = by citizens anywhere.
+      { term: "GDP", def: "Market value of all finished goods and services produced within a country in a year." }, { term: "GDP per capita", def: "GDP divided by population.
+The standard rough measure of average living standard." }, { term: "Nominal GDP", def: "GDP at current-year prices (mixes price changes and quantity changes)." }, { term: "Real GDP", def: "GDP at constant base-year prices (strips out inflation).
+Use this to compare years." }, { term: "GDP Deflator", def: "(Nominal/Real) × 100.
+A price index covering all GDP components." }, { term: "Real Price", def: "A price corrected for inflation, used to compare prices across years honestly." }, { term: "Intermediate good", def: "Sold to firms for processing into a final good.
+NOT counted directly (avoid double-counting)." }, { term: "Finished good", def: "Sold to a final user.
+The thing actually counted in GDP." }, { term: "Consumption (C)", def: "Private spending on finished goods and services.
+Largest component of US GDP (~68%)." }, { term: "Investment (I)", def: "Purchase of new capital — tools, plant, equipment.
+Includes new homes and inventory changes." }, { term: "Government Purchases (G)", def: "Spending by all levels of government on goods and services.
+Excludes transfers." }, { term: "Transfer payments", def: "Government cash to citizens (Social Security, welfare).
+NOT in G — would double-count." }, { term: "Net Exports (NX)", def: "Exports minus Imports (X − M)." }, { term: "Underground economy", def: "Illegal or off-the-books transactions.
+Not in GDP. ~10–20% of US GDP, ~41% in Latin America." }, { term: "Nonpriced production", def: "Valuable goods/services with no market price (housework, volunteering).
+Not in GDP." }, { term: "Recession", def: "Significant, widespread decline in real GDP, income, employment, and sales lasting more than a few months.
+NBER calls them." }, { term: "Business cycles / fluctuations", def: "Ups and downs of real GDP around its long-term trend." }, { term: "National wealth", def: "Stock of all assets in a country.
+Different from GDP (which is a yearly flow)." }, { term: "GNP vs GDP", def: "GNP = by citizens anywhere.
 GDP = inside borders by anyone." }
     ],
     formulas: [
       { f: "GDP = C + I + G + NX", n: "National spending approach" },
-      { f: "Growth Rate = (Y₂ − Y₁) / Y₁ × 100%", n: "Use Real GDP for living standards" },
+      { f: "GDP per capita = GDP / Population", n: "Living-standard rough measure" }, { f: "Growth Rate = (Y₂ − Y₁) / Y₁ × 100%", n: "Use Real GDP for living standards" },
       { f: "GDP Deflator = (Nominal GDP / Real GDP) × 100", n: "Price index" },
-      { f: "Real GDP = Nominal GDP / (Deflator/100)", n: "Solve for real when given nominal & deflator" }
+      { f: "Real GDP = Nominal GDP / (Deflator/100)", n: "Convert nominal to real" }
     ],
     graphs: [],
     quiz: [